 3. Creating a positive and engaging environment

-Moderating a chat isn’t just about playing referee—it’s also about making sure the vibe is welcoming and fun.
-A great chat moderator doesn’t just delete bad content—they bring the energy, guide the conversation, and make sure everyone feels included.
-Some ways in which chat moderators build a great environment are:
+Moderating a chat isn’t just about playing referee—it’s also about making sure the vibe is welcoming and productive.
+A great chat moderator doesn’t just delete bad content—they guide the conversation and make sure everyone feels included.

-- They would jump in and answer FAQs so the host can focus on the discussion.
+- They answer FAQs so the host can focus on presenting.

-- They would engage with viewers to make the event feel interactive.
+- They engage with viewers to make the event feel interactive.

-- They would keep the energy positive so new users feel welcome and confident to participate.
+- They keep energy positive so new users feel welcome.

 4. Handling conflicts